kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 Kedro projects have a `requirements.txt` file to specify their dependencies and enable sharable projects by ensuring consistency across Python packages and versions.

-The spaceflights project dependencies are stored in `src/requirements.txt`(you may find that the versions differ slightly depending on the version of Kedro):
+The spaceflights project dependencies are stored in `requirements.txt`(you may find that the versions differ slightly depending on the version of Kedro):

 ```text
 # code quality packages